namesys-eth/ccip-store/ENSIP-17a.md

         // 2nd deferral
         revert StorageHandledByL2(
             msg.sender,
-            abi.encodePacked(response), // Sequence number to update on [
+            abi.encodePacked(response), // Sequence number (and IPFS hash) to update on L2 [
                 ["11"], // Expects list of ChainID values ["0xc0ffee254729296a45a3885639AC7E10F9d54979"], // Expected list of addresses